jarv/cmdchallenge-site/README.md

 ```

 This will create a `private/ssh` directory in the repostory root which contains the private and public keypair for the instance used for cmdchallenge.
-This `private/` directory is ignored by github and should be kept safe, don't check it in.
+This `private/` directory is ignored by git and should be kept safe.
+In addition to the ssh keys it will contain the CA and certificates needed for tls authentication for docker after the terraform run.

 ### Step 3: Update the AWS configuration for terraform